MithamoMorgan/Drive_Data_Analytics/Readme.md

 * Car_Age - The age of the car
 * Price_Range - Price categories

+## Problem Statement

+The Kenyan car market is characterized by fluctuating prices and a wide variety of options, making it challenging for buyers and sellers to understand current trends.
+There is a lack of accessible, comprehensive data that highlights pricing dynamics and vehicle availability.
+This project seeks to address this gap by scraping car data from the Kai and Karo website, enabling a deeper understanding of pricing trends and market behavior through a user-friendly dashboard that facilitates exploratory data analysis (EDA).

 ## Dashboard:

 To interact with the dashboard, click the following [link](https://public.tableau.com/app/profile/morgan.murimi/viz/Book1_17295698513280/Dashboard?publish=yes).